-We investigate a version of asynchronous process calculus based on linear logic.
+We investigate a version of asynchronous concurrent process calculus based on linear logic.
 In our framework, formulas are identified with processes and inference rules are identified with actions in terms of "message passing"-based process calculi.
-Then a bottom-up proof construction of a formula A is naturally interpreted as a computation of the process A (cf. §2).
+Then a bottom-up proof construction of a formula A is naturally interpreted as a computation of the process A (cf. $\S 2$).

-Under these identifications, various notions which have been discussed in the framework of process calculi are brought into logical study.
-This paper attempts to give a logical analysis to these new notions from process calculi in the framework of traditonal model-theoretic semantics.
+Under these identifications, various notions which have been discussed in the field of concurrent process calculi are brought into logical study.
+This paper attempts to give a logical analysis to these new notions from process calculi in the framework of traditional model-theoretic semantics.